vkuzel/Orm-Frameworks-Demo/README.md

 ## Getting started

 1. Install the [Gradle](http://gradle.org) and [PostgreSQL](https://www.postgresql.org) on your machine.
- To count the SLOC install the [CLOC](https://github.com/AlDanial/cloc).
+ To count SLOC install the [CLOC](https://github.com/AlDanial/cloc).
 2. Initialize the database by executing `initialize.sql` and then `database.sql` scripts.
-3. To run one of the ORM implementations go to it's directory and type `gradle bootRun`.
-Or execute `run.sh` to run it all.
+3. Execute `run.sh` to run all ORM implementations.
 Application cleans all mess in database on each run.

 Don't forget to explore the code.